jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 ```

 A value `V` in 𝒱 is also in ℰ. The definition of `progress` includes
-values, and to prove preservation we not that a value is irreducible.
+values, and to prove preservation we note that a value is irreducible.

 ```
 𝒱⇒ℰ : ∀{A}{𝒫}{V}